+- Infrastructure Assets historic cost.

+- Plant and equipment historic cost.

-- Assets under construction historic cost. - Land and buildings are measured at current value which is determined as the amount that would be paid for the asset in its existing use ("existing use value" - EUV).
+- Assets under construction historic cost.

+- Land and buildings are measured at current value which is determined as the amount that would be paid for the asset in its existing use ("existing use value" EUV).